ergo-services/ergo/docs/advanced/message-versioning.md

 There are two ways to organize versioned types: version in the type name or version in the package path.
 Both work with EDF.
 Choose based on your team's preferences.

 **Important:** Do not confuse package path versioning with Go modules v2+.
 Go modules v2+ requires changing both `go.mod` and all import paths when bumping major version (`company.com/events/v2`).
 This forces all consumers to update imports simultaneously, creates [diamond dependency problems](https://en.wikipedia.org/wiki/Dependency_hell#Problems), and generally causes more pain than it solves.
-Keep your module at v1 forever.
+Keep your module below v2.0.0 to avoid triggering this mechanism.
 Version your types, not your module.

 ### Version in Type Name